14 Helpful Tips on How to Clean Shih Tzu Ears (Dog Care Guide)

 11. Don’t Discourage Ear Shaking

-Your dog will probably want to shake its ears after you start cleaning them.
-Let it shake its head to its heart’s content as this will help shake out any remaining debris while removing any leftover cleaning solution.
+Your dog will probably want to shake their ears after you start cleaning them.
+Let them shake their head to their heart’s content, as this will help shake out any remaining debris while removing any leftover cleaning solution.

 12. Dry the Ears

 Don’t forget to dry your dog’s ears at the end.
 Use a dry, clean cloth to ensure there’s no moisture left.
-Any damp environment can lead to yeast growth, ear infections, and fungus.
-The entire ear canal should be dry.
+Any damp environment can lead to yeast overgrowth and ear infections.
+The entire ear should be dry.

 After cleaning is done, don’t forget to reward your pup for being such a good boy or girl.
-Offer it its favorite treats and plenty of verbal praise to help it make positive associations with ear cleaning.
-Of course, there’s a good chance your Shih Tzu won’t be eagerly jumping into your lap for its next ear clean but providing a reward afterward is the least you can do.
+Offer them their favorite treats and plenty of verbal praise to help them make positive associations with ear cleaning.
+Of course, there’s a good chance your Shih Tzu won’t be eagerly jumping into your lap for their next ear clean, but providing a reward afterward is the least you can do.

 14. Don’t Be Too Proud to Call in the Pros

 There may come a time when your dog’s ears are so dirty that you don’t feel confident handling the cleaning yourself.
 That’s completely fine.
 Professional dog groomers clean ears all the time as part of their services and will be happy to help you with this job.
-Groomers also know exactly what to look for in terms of infection and mite infestations, so having their professional opinion on your pup’s ear health is handy, too.
+Groomers also know exactly what to look for in terms of medical issues to report to a vet, so having their professional opinion on your pup’s ear health is handy too.

 Final Thoughts